Skip to content

 Washington

-Register with the SOS and then register for a Unified Business Identifier (UBI).
-Then, file for a state business license with the Washington State Department of Revenue.
-Check with your city or county government for any other licensing requirements.
+Finally, register for a Unified Business Identifier (UBI) and check with your city or county government for any other licensing requirements.

 West Virginia

-To start your cleaning business in West Virginia, register with the West Virginia Secretary of State (SOS).
+To get licensed in West Virginia, register with the West Virginia Secretary of State.

 Wisconsin